GDPR: what is it?

 For example: a name, a photo, a fingerprint but also an IP address, a computer login identifier, etc.

-Performing a processing of personal data means “carrying out an operation or a set of operations involving personal data, regardless of the process used (collection, storage, modification, transmission, etc. ) . ”
+Processing personal data means “carrying out an operation or a set of operations involving personal data, regardless of the process used (collection, storage, modification, transmission, etc. ).”

-For example: keeping the register of subcontractors, managing payrolls, managing information of marketing prospects, etc.
+For example: keeping a register of subcontractors, managing payrolls, managing information of marketing prospects, etc.

-However, let’s be clear: the GDPR is not so much the birth of a regulation on personal data protection, but rather the culmination of a process that began several years ago.
+However, let’s be clear: the GDPR is not so much the birth of a regulation on personal data protection.

-In France, the legal framework was set up as early as the 1980s, with the Law on Information Technology and Freedom of 6 January 1978.
-This will, for example, give birth to the CNIL, an independent administrative authority whose main role is precisely to ensure personal data protection.
-French legislators were already legislating on this idea 40 years ago.
+In France, a legal framework on data processing was set up as early as the 1970s, with the Law on Information Technology and Freedom of 6 January 1978.
+This gave birth to the CNIL, an independent administrative authority whose main role is to ensure personal data protection.
+French legislators were already reflecting on data protection more than 40 years ago.

-In Europe too, the issue has been debated for several decades.
-And it was in the 1990s that the foundations of the current legal framework were laid.
-Faced with the rapidly changing technologies and the Internet, the EU recognised the need to legislate on these new subjects.
-In 1995, it therefore passed a European text on data protection: the European Data Protection Directive.
-This text will establish minimum standards in terms of confidentiality and data security.
+In Europe, too, the issue was debated for several decades.
+It was in the 1990s when the foundation of the current legal framework was laid.
+Faced with rapidly changing technologies and the Internet, the EU recognised the need to legislate on these new subjects.
+In 1995, it passed a European directive on data protection: the European Data Protection Directive.
+This text established minimum standards in terms of confidentiality and data security.

-Those examples of national and European legislation will serve as the basis for the development of the GDPR that we know today.
+These examples of national legislation and the European Data Protection Directive served as the basis for the development of the GDPR that we know today.

-Although several European countries, like France, had legislation on personal data protection, the issue was taken into account and dealt with at national level.
+Although several European countries, like France, enacted legislation on personal data protection, the issue was only dealt with at the national level.
 There was no consensus on all aspects of personal data protection.
-The process of creating the GDPR begins when the European Commission decided to take up this important subject in January 2012.
+The process of creating the GDPR began when the European Commission decided to take up this important subject in January 2012.

 After consultation rounds, the first draft of the regulation was published in November 2013.
 Then the legislative back and forth started.
-The text will evolve in the course of negotiations between the European Commission, the European Parliament and the Council of the European Union.
-It’s only nearly two years after its first version, that the final version of the text we know today will be adopted in April 2016.
-This is due to the natural inertia of Europe’s cumbersome lawmaking process.
-As well as the importance of the text to be adopted and the participation of various actors: states, of course, but also companies and citizens.
+The text evolved over the course of negotiations between the European Commission, the European Parliament and the Council of the European Union.
+In April 2016, just two years after the first draft was submitted, the final version of the text we know today was adopted.
+This is due to the natural inertia of Europe’s cumbersome lawmaking process as well as the importance of the text that was adopted and the participation of various actors: Member States, companies, and citizens.

-The GDPR is implemented on 25 May 2018.
+The GDPR entered into force in 2016 and applies since 25 May 2018.
 The general objective of the Regulation is to establish a regulatory framework for personal data protection.
-This framework is extended and applied equally to all EU member states.
-It makes it easier for all EU citizens to understand how their data are used and, if necessary, to lodge a complaint about their processing.
+This framework is extended and applied equally to all EU Member States.
+It makes it easier for all EU citizens to understand how their data are used and, if necessary, to lodge a complaint about the processing of their data.
 This objective is summarized in three key points by the CNIL:

 Any organization, regardless of its size, country of location and activity, may be affected.
 If an organisation processes personal data on its behalf, it is sufficient for one of the following two criteria to be verified for it to be subject to the GDPR:

-For example, a foreign company with an e-commerce site in French and delivering products in France will be affected and must therefore comply with the GDPR.
+For example, a foreign company with an e-commerce site in French and delivering products in France must comply with the GDPR because their activity falls under the criteria to be subject to the GDPR.

 One of the major flaws of the GDPR could have been to ignore the case of subcontractors.
-Indeed, many companies and organizations of all kinds rely on other companies to process and collect data on their behalf.
-And many companies have tried to shift their responsibility onto these subcontractors.
+Indeed, many companies and organizations of all kinds rely on third parties to process and collect data on their behalf.
+And many companies have tried to shift their data protection responsibility onto these subcontractors.

 This context has been well understood and the GDPR takes outsourcing into consideration: it also concerns and applies to subcontractors.
-The Regulation defines data protection as “any natural or legal person who processes personal data on behalf of the controller in the context of a service or provision. ”
+The Regulation defines data processor as “any natural or legal person who processes personal data on behalf of the controller in the context of a service or provision.”

 The CNIL provides a guide to support them (Source) and gives us concrete examples of subcontractors:

-Finally, any subcontractor must comply with clear obligations in terms of information security, confidentiality and even responsibility.
+Finally, all subcontractors must comply with clear obligations in terms of information security, confidentiality and even responsibility.

 If you’re a subcontractor, this issue of data protection should be taken into account “by design”, from the very conception of the service or product.
 Doing so will allow to avoid a lot of potential issues in the future.
-It is a question of putting in place the measures that will guarantee optimal data protection.
+It is a question of implementing measures that will guarantee optimal data protection.

-To conclude, subcontractors processing the personal data on behalf of other companies have a duty to advise them and assist them in implementing certain obligations of the GDPR.
+To conclude, subcontractors processing personal data on behalf of other companies have a duty to advise them and assist them in complying with the GDPR.

 The health sector as a whole is closely scrutinized by Data Protection Authorities such as the CNIL.
 The reason is simple: the industry is the leading producer and user of particularly critical health data.
 But what do you call health data?